Social Science Department

 • UC/CSU: Weighted

-African American Studies - Honors:
+African American Studies - Advanced Placement:

 This course is designed to explore the evolution of American society through the lens of the African American experience.
 In addition to exploring the broader history of the United States, this course will engage students in the exploration of the legacy of slavery and its impacts on the development of the nation, the resistance and resilience of the African American community, and the broader impacts relating to racism in areas such as economics, law, and social movements.